 Once I got even almost arrested at a French airport for carrying cheese.

 But mostly it’s really much more handy.
-The longest I ‘survived’ on hand luggage were two weeks in Italy in summer; and I did not stink…
+The longest I ‘survived’ on hand luggage was four weeks in the ABC-islands and while island-hopping in the Canaries.
+And neither of these places did I stink up.

 But also when you travel farther and longer and do check in a backpack or suitcase of whatever size, do yourself a favor and take in addition a sensibly packed piece of hand luggage.
 It will make the start of your trip so much more comfortable.